 Duration: 2+ days

 Once you’re sure you can let the users try the MVP, it is time to publish it.
-App Store and Play Market have slightly different requirements; check them thoroughly, make sure your app responds to them, and submit it!
+App Store and Play Market have slightly different application requirements; check them thoroughly, make sure your app responds to them, and submit it!
 Typically, it takes from several days to several weeks for your app to be published.

 What makes the biggest difference in your app development timeline?